 - The item is not authentic, but was not declared as such in the item description, or the item is fake or a pirated copy;

 - Part of the amount ordered is missing, e.g. ten golf balls had been paid for, but only four were delivered.

-Below a number of examples for items that do not qualify as SNAD; this list is not exhaustive:
+Below a non-exhaustive list of examples for items that do not qualify as SNAD: